SamuelPloskonka/au-code-repro/README.md

 There are many more good reasons to share your code and to make sure it is as well documented as possible:
 - You would like to share code with friends, colleagues or collaborators working on a joint project.
 - You're producing work for a journal or funding body that requires open access to all data and code.
-- In 10 years time (or sooner) you might want to look back at your work, but you may have forgotten what you did.
+- In ten years time (or sooner) you look back at your work, but you may have forgotten what you did.
 - ...

 ## Getting started with git and GitHub